EdVink/Controllebox-Collins-618M3/README.md

 *-Translate the selected frequency to "2 out of 5 code" that the 618 M3 can work with, is sent to a serie of outputs of the MEGA (output 34 to 49).

-*-A transfer switch to select one of the two selectors the two selected frequencies.
+*-A transferswitch to select one of the two  frequency selectors.

-Final process is to combine these parts in one working program THis process will start around the beginning of May 2024.
+Final process is to combine these parts in one working program.

+THis process will start around the beginning of May 2024.